-For example, I would argue, Seinfeld is a pretty prettyyyy bad pilot.
+For example, it's pretty well agreed among Seinfeld aficionado circles that the Seinfeld TV pilot is pretty bad.
 It's even a pretty rough first season.
 But it turned into a great show.
+30 Rock is another example of an uneven, just ok pilot that turned into an incredible show.

 However, one word of caution... the flash forward employed in the cold open was so powerfully used here that many pilots afterwards tried to employ it to lesser effect, and it became kind of a trope.
 So, be wary of using that same device in yours.